 - 1. At all times, be aware of your surroundings and of people approaching or following you. - 2.
 Don't go out at night alone.
 Always go with a friend, a group or call for a campus escort (x4799). - 3.
 Use well-lit, public walkways.
 Avoid shortcuts that take you through dark or secluded places. - 4.
-Know the locations of campus and public telephones.
-Keep a quarter available in case of an emergency. - 5.
+Know the locations of campus and public telephones. - 5.
 Always lock your bike to a secure object.
 A U-shaped lock is best. - 6.
-Always lock your car and keep valuables out of sight.
-Lock your case of CDs in the trunk. - 7.
+Always lock your car and keep valuables out of sight. - 7.
 Never leave your keys or your purse/wallet in your car while it is unattended, even for a few moments. - 8.
 Never hitchhike, pick up hitchhikers or ride alone with someone you do not know well. - 9.
-Never drink and drive or ride with someone who has been drinking. - 10.
-Report suspicious or criminal activity to campus Security.
+Never drink and drive or ride with someone who has been drinking.

+- 10. Report suspicious or criminal activity to campus Security.
 If you are off campus, call the local police. - 11.
 If you are a victim of a crime, call campus Security immediately, or if off campus, call the local police.